ingrid2019-ism/project-auth/README.md

 ## The problem

 We started by building the backend and checked the functionality with mongoDB Compass.
-After that we built the frontend using react and react routes.
+Then we built the frontend using react and react routes.

 Tech:
 React